tsackton/taelgarverse/things_to_fix.md

 ## Bugs

-leaflet requires absolute path, need to add taelgarverse to paths? which will break on local builds, but oh well for testing leaflet locally could set absolute path variable to "" probably should do this via config, e.g. set a "abs path root" which defaults to "/" but could be set to "/taelgarverse/" or whatever

 backlinks nav weird spacing bug

 prep for export bug that generates blank grid gards (marcella is an example)